flexcompute/tidy3d/docs/development/installation.rst

     tidy3d develop verify-dev-environment

-You can also run the following on your terminal:
+You can also run the following on your terminal if you desire to run the terminal commands yourself, rather than have a Python ``subprocess`` implement the required tools installation.

 .. code::

     # /bin/bash
     cd tidy3d/
     source scripts/development.sh configure-dev-environment

 The Detailed Lane
 ^^^^^^^^^^^^^^^^^